Home

 Canvas announcements.
 Announcements is a Canvas tool to post important information and updates to all members of a course.
 It is your responsibility to regularly check your Canvas account for such announcements (students may also receive an email notification when a new announcement is posted).

 Email communications E-mail communication is fast, flexible, and effective.
 You have an @ku.edu email account and you are expected to regularly check it.
-Important information will also be communicated via email.
+Important information may also be communicated via email.

 Send text-only emails in text-only format.
 All classroom assignments, labs, or projects should be typeset and submitted on Canvas.
 Other documents (e.g., documents for an excusable absence) shoud be emailed in PDF or a well-known image format (e.g., JPG or PNG).
 See the Guidelines for submitting electronic documents.